Infectious diseases are transmitted from person to person by direct or indirect contact.

 2. Contaminated objects

 Some organisms can live on objects for a short time.
-If you touch an object, such as a doorknob, soon after an infected person, you might be exposed to infection.
+If you touch an object, such as a doorknob, soon after a person with an infectious disease, you might be exposed to infection.
 Transmission occurs when you touch your mouth, nose, or eyes before thoroughly washing your hands.

-Germs can also be spread through contaminated blood products and medical supplies.
+Germs can also be spread through blood products and medical supplies containing the virus or bacteria.

 3. Food and drinking water